yeshua-g/PACS_C1/README.md

 $$\hat{m_k} = \frac{m_k}{1-\beta_1^k}$$
 $$\hat{v_k} = \frac{v_k}{1-\beta_2^k}$$
 $$x_k = x_{k-1} -\frac{\eta}{\sqrt{\hat{v_k} + \epsilon}} \hat{m_k}$$
-To deal with Adam parameters the User have to go in [Adam] section of the **dataGetPot** file that looks like this:
+To deal with Adam parameters the User has to go in [Adam] section of the **dataGetPot** file that looks like this:
 ```
 [Adam]
 Beta_1 = 0.9